-We are sustainable architects.
-Sustainable architecture minimises the negative environmental impact of buildings by efficiency and moderation in the use of materials, waste and energy resources.
-The energy required to construct and run our buildings is responsible for 40% of the Earth’s carbon emissions.
-In the UK, it’s closer to 50%.
-As green architects, we have a responsibility to design eco-friendly buildings that enable people to live sustainably and make the best use of resources.
-That includes light, heating and water as well as the actual materials we use.
+As architects, we believe in the principles that underpin sustainable architecture.
+Sustainable architecture minimises the negative environmental impact of buildings through efficiency and moderation in the use of materials, waste and energy resources.
+The energy required to construct and run our buildings is responsible for 40% of the Earth’s carbon emissions and in the UK, it is closer to 50%.
+As architects, we believe that we have a responsibility to design eco-friendly buildings that enable people to live sustainably and make the best use of their available resources from lighting, heating and water through to the actual materials we use in our designs.

-We believe in sustainability right through the architectural process – whether it is how we recycle at our architectural studio, drinking Fair Trade coffee or using environmentally-friendly material.
-Right down to how we operate on site during construction to minimise our environmental impact.
-There are considerations of social and environmental sustainability from start to finish.
+We believe in sustainability throughout the architectural process – whether that be recycling in our architectural studio and drinking Fair Trade coffee or using environmentally-friendly material, right down to how we operate on site during construction to minimise our environmental impact.
+We ensure that we consider both social and environmental sustainability from start to finish.

-We use natural materials where possible, especially when renovating or extending Grade II or listed buildings.
+We ensure that we use natural materials where possible, particularly when renovating or extending Listed buildings.
 Using local stone for example creates synergy with the surrounding building and the environment.
 The Cotswolds landscape commands respectful, sympathetic architecture.
-Designs that fuse contemporary modern architecture with existing traditional structures are often described as brave or innovative.
-For us, it’s as important that they are environmentally friendly.
+We believe in designs which fuse contemporary modern architecture with existing traditional structures which are both innovative and environmentally friendly.

-Our aim is to design homes that look at home with their environment.
+Our aim is always to design homes that look at home within their environment.